naimdjon/ma120_f2016/exercise2_HadoopWordCount.md

 When you are done, package your project.
 From command line, use `mvn clean package`.

 Finally, you need to `copyFromLocal` the collection to the HDFS.
 Run the word counter in the reduce code.
-Transfer the file target/hadoop-wordcount-1.0-SNAPSHOT.jar to the cluster: scp target/hadoop-wordcount-1.0-SNAPSHOT.jar  <username>@10.32.16.12:~/

 Run the job with the command:
 `hadoop jar hadoop-wordcount-1.0-SNAPSHOT.jar hadoop_wordcount.WordCounter /user/<your_username>/<your_collection>  /user/<your_username>/output`